AlekhyaR/checkout_system/README.md

 ### Rules

 Departments are creating different discounts to implement in the store.
 Each promotion rule corresponds to one specific class, all of these classes must have a special characteristic and an ```apply``` method.
-This method will update the item's price depending on the values, rules and structure for each discount.
+This method will update the item's price or total amount depending on the values, rules and structure for each discount.
 The next rules are implemented in this repository:

-1. **Discount rule:** If the checkout process has two or more Lavendar Heart items, it will drop the items price to £8.50 to each of them.
+1. **Discount rule:** If the checkout process has two or more Lavendar Heart items, then item's price drops to £8.50 on each of item.

-2. **Percent Dsicount rule:** If the checkout process total amount spend over £60, then you get 10% of your purchase.
+2. **Percent Discount rule:** If the checkout process total amount spend over £60, then you get 10% of your purchase.

-3. **Buy Two Get one rule:** On '002' item, pay one take another for free.
+3. **Buy Two Get One rule:** On any item, pay one and take another for free will be applicable

 ### Checkout

 Checkout class is where the magic happens, this class has a special initialize method that receives a variable number of pricing rules.
 In this method the checkout process creates the initial products for checkout process Store and builds a store object with them.
 Each checkout object has a set of items as an array.
 With this special configuration we can control the price for each item depending on the rules given to checkout's constructor. ```scan``` method makes a validation for the product code returning ```true```or ```false``` when searching for the product code in the store. ```total``` method calls each rule's ```apply``` method to update items price and discount on total amount spend, this will vary according to each rule configuration.

-## Unit Test Using Rspec
+## Testing - Rspec

-This is production ready code, therefore I decided to include some unit test cases that you can check in the test folder for each class.
+This is production ready code, therefore I decided to include some unit test cases that you can check in the spec folder for each class.

 ## CLI